datanav/docs/technical/wave-superoffice.rst

 Wave Customer to SuperOffice Person
 -----------------------------------
-Every Wave Customer will be synchronized with a SuperOffice Person.

-If a matching SuperOffice Person already exists, the Wave Customer will be merged with the existing one.
-If no matching SuperOffice Person is found, a new SuperOffice Person will be created.
+Before any synchronization can take place, a link between a Wave Customer and a SuperOffice Person must be established.

+A new SuperOffice Person will be created from a Wave Customer if it is connected to a Wave Invoice that is synchronized into SuperOffice.

 A Wave Customer will merge with a SuperOffice Person if one of the following property combinations match: